Safety in Numbers (Margaret Urlich album)

-Safety in Numbers is the debut solo album by Margaret Urlich, released in 1989.
+Safety in Numbers is the debut solo album by New Zealand singer Margaret Urlich, released in 1989.
 The first single, "Escaping", was number one for three consecutive weeks in New Zealand and peaked at number 17 in Australia.
 Urlich won an ARIA Award in 1991 for Best Breakthrough Artist - Album for Safety in Numbers.
 The album achieved platinum status in New Zealand and triple platinum status in Australia.
 Safety in Numbers has sold over 265,000 copies.
 It was recorded at Studios 301 in Sydney, Australia, mostly between August and November of 1988 but also in April of 1989.

 Track listing

 Adapted from album notes and Spotify.

 Personnel

 Credits adapted from cassette liner notes.